Thermal Fluctuation and Meson Melting: Holographic Approach: Holographic Thermal Width

 It is also realized from Fig. \ref{Gm} that the critical mass varies with the temperature.
 To see this variation we have plotted the critical mass in terms of the temperature in Fig. \ref{Tmc} that clearly shows the linear increase of $m_c$ with respect to the temperature.
 Again our result is in agreement with proportionality between $m_c$ and $T$ reported in the literature \cite{Herzog:2006gh}.

-In short, we have introduced a mechanism for the phase transition between a ME and a BE.
-As we showed a family of thermal fluctuations is responsible for the phase transition in the near horizon region.
+In short, we have introduced a new mechanism for the phase transition between a ME and a BE.
+As we showed \textit{thermal fluctuations are responsible for the phase transition in the near horizon region}.

+Before closing this section, let us discuss a spacial solution for which $R(r)$ is constant.
+This is the solution when $m\gg T$(or $T=0$).
+Then, from \eqref{newC}, one can find out that $C_1$ vanishes and $C_2>0$ indicating that the imaginary part of the action disappears.
+Therefore, the solutions with constant $R(r)$ are stable.